What if you had two choices for diaphragmatic pacing?

 6Only the Avery device through the cervical approach can be implanted without the use of general anesthesia.

 7The Avery electrode is fully implantable and uses radiofrequency energy transmitted through intact skin to power the electrode.
 The competitor device has five wires protruding from the skin.

 8(See previous) The Avery device is fully implanted beneath the skin with the power to the device being supplied externally via radio waves through the skin.

-9With the Avery Breathing Pacemaker no wound care is needed after the incisions are healed.
+9With the Avery Diaphragm Pacemaker no wound care is needed after the incisions are healed.
 The patient can take baths, showers or do water therapy.The competitor device has five wires that protrude from an open wound requiring wound care for life.
 Additionally, the manual states: “Change dressings every 3 days or more often if the dressing becomes wet or otherwise soiled.

 10Capnothorax is a condition where carbon dioxide is introduced into the thoracic cavity.
 This is a potential complication of the competitor device, which can result in temporary placement of catheters in the chest cavity or an extended hospital stay while the condition resolves.
 [Clinics (São Paulo).
 2012 Nov; 67(11):1265-9]

 11There is risk of tissue damage with the competitor device because of the high operating voltage needed.
 The competitor manual says “Output voltages may approach 50 volt D. C. during operation.”
 The low voltage needed with the Avery device has been shown to not put tissue at risk for damage (J. of Pacing and Clinical Electrophysiology 23(6) June 2002)

 13Intra-operative hemodynamic instability can develop with the competitor device procedure because of the carbon dioxide introduced into the abdomen.
 (Anesthesia Intensive Care 2010; 38:740-743).